 News Release (Sept.
 15, 2010) - Commonwealth Transportation Board Approves $35 Million Contract for Huguenot Bridge Replacement Project

-The bridge reconstruction project involves replacing the existing structure with a new structure in approximately the same location.
+The bridge reconstruction project involved replacing the existing structure with a new structure in approximately the same location.
 The new structure has one 12 foot lane and one 10 foot shoulder in each direction.
 The 10 foot shoulder functions as both an emergency lane and a lane to allow bicyclists to safely use the bridge.
 In addition, there is a five foot wide sidewalk on each side for pedestrians.

 Costly maintenance and repairs, the age and condition of the previous bridge, and the critical need for widening to allow for emergency vehicles all played a part in the decision to proceed with a reconstruction.

 The previous Huguenot Memorial Bridge was constructed in 1950.
 This crossing is considered a major transportation artery over the James River connecting Richmond city limits to the south and Henrico County to the north via Huguenot Road (Route 147).
 The bridge carries more than 25,000 vehicles per day on average.